Resources / Blog /

 Endometriosis

-Our team of experienced gynecologists and fertility specialists here at IVFMD, helps thousands of women navigate this serious condition and make informed decisions about their own health.
-Endometriosis affects up to 10% of women in their childbearing years, and it’s linked to infertility and some rare types of cancer, so we encourage all our female patients to understand this condition and its potential treatments.
+Our team of experienced gynecologists and fertility specialists here at IVFMD, helps thousands of women navigate this serious condition and make informed decisions about their treatment options.

 Although several theories exist to explain the cause of endometriosis, the most plausible is “reverse menstruation.”
-This describes the common occurrence of backflow during menstruation when a small amount of blood flows back into the fallopian tubes and the pelvic cavity.
+This is the common occurrence of backflow during menstruation.
+A small amount of blood (containing endometrial cells from uterine tissue) flows back into the fallopian tubes and the pelvic cavity.

-If your immune system doesn’t recognize the endometrial cells outside their assigned region of your uterus, they survive and stick to the walls and surfaces of other organs, where they continue to grow and respond to hormonal cues, thickening and bleeding with each cycle and causing symptoms.
+Your immune system doesn’t recognize endometrial cells outside their assigned region of your uterus.
+As a result, they survive and stick to the walls and surfaces of other organs.
+Those endometrial cells then continue to grow and respond to hormonal cues, thickening and bleeding with each cycle and causing symptoms.

 • Painful intercourse